CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

            - Typescript uses these literal values to discriminate which specific object is being used at the moment.

             When using the switch in the reducer. we are "asking" ts: What is the type discriminator?

+  ■ useId

+    1. Use No1

+      □ useId is one of the easiest hooks, we can simply use it to generate unique ids for our components.
+We can assign the useId() call to a constant

+      □ One common use case is to assign this generated id to some input and link this input with the label through the id property

+      □ We can also use the same id to add unique ids to our component.
+        .
+We can on the htmlFor, define the id with: e.g. htmlFor={`nome-${id}`} and on the other input htmlFor={`sobrenome-${id}`}
+        .
+And if we save and go into the dev tools, we will see now that their id will be something like: `nome-:Rm:`

+      □  useId will always generate a string and will have the `:` character, because the colon is a character that is not recognized as a CSS selector nor as a JS selector.
+Adding the colons to the id we can be sure that this id won't be used to something it is not intended for.

+      □ Even though this is the most basic use of this hook, since it doesn't add any different complexity to deal with data, it ends up being interesting for the fact that it helps the accessibility of the apps and allow the grouping of these elements that belong to the same component

+    2. use No2

+      □ For this useCase we will create a custom component for each input.
+        .
+Within this component, we are going to define an id constant with the value of "8"

+      □ Then inside the page component, we define one of this recently created component with the label as "nome" and other one with the label of "sobrenome"
+        .
+Even though the input ids are the same, when we click on the second input, it will focus on the first one, because HTML always focus on the first place this id appear .
+To solve this we can utilize the useId hook instead of hardcoding an id .
+Now, we don't have to do the same thing as before of using `nome-${id}`, because the id generated on each component will be different,  so we can just use {id} on the htmlFor and on the input id □ One alternative would be to pass the id on the props, but since we have these hooks on React, we can also use make use of them.